ghomem/lazyest-vim/README.md

 # details

-The details are available in this [blog post](https://logical.li/blog/IDEalization-of-Vim/).
+The details are available in this [page](https://laziest.logical.li).